-The Company had no employees during the year and the Company has three non-executive Directors, all of whom are male.
+The Company had no employees during the year and the Company has three non-executive Directors.
+The Directors' details are set out in Directors' Information on page 34.

 The Company, being an externally managed investment company with no employees, has no specific policies in relation to environmental matters, social, community and human rights issues.
 The purpose of the Company is to invest in companies that develop and operate assets which generate energy from renewable sources.
 Through its investment policy, the Company is committed to mitigating the impact of climate change by contributing to the transition to a low carbon economy and a cleaner environment.